Board of directors, management committee, advisory board, or board committee: Where are you sitting?

 Board of Directors

-A board of directors consists of people elected by the company shareholders to represent and advance their interests, and are responsible for the performance of the organisation, and its compliance.
+A board of directors consists of people elected by the company shareholders, or appointed by the other company directors / current board members, to be responsible for the performance of the organisation, and its compliance.

-People who sit on a board are called Directors – either executive directors, or non-executive directors – and have a range of expectations and responsibilities that come along with being a director (you can read more about those here).
+People who sit on a board are called Company Directors – either executive directors, or non-executive directors (NEDs) – and have a range of expectations and responsibilities that come along with being a company director (you can read more about those here).

 Board of Trustees